Explore the Natchez Trace: Mississippi | Alabama | Tennessee.

 The Old Trace – Find 13 Confederate grave sites at the Old Trace at milepost 269.14.
 The grave sites of these 13 unknown soldiers is an interesting places to stop.

 Pharr Mounds – Visit milepost 286.7 to see eight mounds between two – 18 feet high!
-Over 2,000 years ago, Pharr Mounds may have been filled with a village full of people.
-Learn about the mound building process and village life in this area.
+Over 2,000 years ago, Pharr Mounds was a trading hub and very active during its time.
+Learn about the interesting mound building process and village life in this area.

 Colbert Ferry – In the early 1800s, George Colbert operated a stand and a ferry at this spot.
 Today you can enjoy a picnic by the river, fish and boat on the Tennessee River.
 Visit Colbert Ferry at milepost 327.3 for a fun time.